About Me

 You can find my books here.

 My Young Adult novel Swim Season is the fast-paced drama driven story of Olympic hopeful Aerin Keane, starting senior year in her third high school and trying NOT to win.
 But can she hide her natural talent and competitive streak with a 50,000-dollar scholarship on the line?
 Swim Season was an Official Selection in the 2017 New Apple Book Awards: Young Adult General Fiction, and is a 5-star Readers’ Favorite and a BookWorks Featured Book of the Week.
-Available in paperback, Kindle, and audiobook on Amazon and the usual spots.
+Available in paperback, ebook, and audiobook on Amazon and all the usual spots.

 Author Interrupted